Table of Contents

 If you see medical debt on your credit report, there are a few implications you should be aware of:

-- General Service Bureau probably owns your debt: Medical institutions don’t generally report to the credit bureaus.
-For this reason, the fact that your debt is showing up on your credit report indicates that it was sold to a company that does report to the credit bureaus.
+- General Service Bureau might own your debt: Medical institutions don’t generally report to the credit bureaus.
+For this reason, the fact that your debt is showing up on your credit report may indicate that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.

 - Medical collections aren’t as harmful to your credit: Although medical bills do affect your credit score if they’re sent to collections, in newer credit scoring models developed by FICO and VantageScore (specifically FICO 9 and VantageScore 4.0), medical collections don’t hurt your credit score as much as non-medical collections.
 7 8